nomemory/andreinc-site/_posts/2021-10-02-implementing-hash-tables-in-c-part-1.md

 ### Writing a `vector`-like structure for our buckets: `ch_vect`

 #### The model
-Implementing a `vector`-like structure is straight-forward.
-We will use the same approach as before to achieve some sort of *genericity* (is this a word?!) as before, but this time we will keep the interface and the model as simple as possible.
+Implementing a `vector`-like structure is straightforward.
+We will use the same approach as before to achieve *genericity* (is this a word?!) as before, but we will keep the interface and the model as simple as possible this time.

 Each of our buckets will be a *vector*, with the following internal structure: